Crawler

 Bright can crawl your web application to define the attack surface.
 This option does not require any details that might get you tangled.
 To run a security scan using a crawler, you simply need to specify the target URL in the URL field.

-To ensure complete coverage of the scan, you should configure an authentication object so that the crawler can reach the authenticated parts of the target application.
-See Managing Your Authentications for detailed information.
+To ensure complete coverage of the discovery, you should configure an authentication object so that the crawler can reach the authenticated parts of the target application.
+See Authentication for detailed information.

 You can combine full automation with complete coverage by applying both the Crawler and Recorded (.HAR) discovery types for a scan.